aaronlehmann/docker/docs/reference/commandline/login.md

 	"Password": "passw0rd1"
 }
 ```

+The payload can contain either "Password" field or an "IdentityToken" field, similar
+to the `store` payload described above.

 The `erase` command takes a string payload from `STDIN`.
 That payload carries
 the server address that the docker engine wants to remove credentials for.
 This is